- "Understanding Preferences: "Demand Types", and

 - "Build Now, Regret Later?
 Infrastructure and Climate Policy" (with Yongyang Cai and Karlygash Kuralbayeva).

-- "Substitute indivisible goods, competitive equilibrium, and Vickrey outcomes".
-In preparation (with Paul Klemperer and Paul Milgrom).
+- "Substitute indivisible goods, competitive equilibrium, and Vickrey outcomes" (with Paul Klemperer and Paul Milgrom).

-- "The multi-dimensional product-mix auction".
-In preparation (with Paul Klemperer).
+- "Implementing the multi-dimensional product-mix auction" (with Paul Klemperer).

 - "Spatial development of hydrogen economy in a low-carbon UK energy system" International Journal of Hydrogen Energy, Volume 38, Issue 3, Pages 1209–1224, 2013 (with Nazmiye Balta-Ozkan).